ttickell/opnsense-ipv6/readme.md

 Using a ULA - even if it means my network prefers IPv4 - and ensuring my users (ahem, family) can get connections to services no matter which stack they are usings - strikes me as one of these learning opportunities.
 Getting a connection is more important than how the connection was made.
 Hell, if they were using IPX/SPX would it really matter?

-Yet, part of me wants to side with the article's author and tell the world (in this case my family?) to deal with the outage and interface resets that a provider failure would require, without the use of ULAs, just to be sure we're defautling to IPv6.
+Yet, part of me wants to side with the article's author and tell the world (in this case my family?) to deal with the outage and interface resets that a provider failure would require, without the use of ULAs, just to be sure we're defaulting to IPv6.

 That part of me probably needs to be dragged out back behind a barn, drawn and quartered, shot, and then suffocated.
 It's not really a question of which protocol is used, it's a question of did the use case work.